Wadshelf

 Wadshelf is a small village in Derbyshire, England.
-It is located between Chesterfield and Baslow, just inside the Peak District national park.
+It is located between Chesterfield and Baslow, just outside the Peak District national park.
 It is near to Wigley, Holymoorside, and Brampton.
 The name is believed to be a corruption of Watch Hill.
 The village has a pub, The Highwayman on the main A619 road.
 Wadshelf is in the civil parish of Brampton.